openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 ```

 #### KubeVirt feature gate
-We recommend to protect this feature behind a feature gate, at least in the
-beginning.
-When enabled, KubeVirt will **always** declare its intent of having
+If a feature gate is introduced, KubeVirt will **always** declare its intent of
-persistent IP allocations for all its VM secondary networks (i.e. multus non
+having persistent IP allocations for all its VM secondary networks (i.e. multus
-default networks).
+non default networks).

+A more efficient alternative would be to only create the `IPAMClaim` objects if
+the `network-attachment-definition` they point to have the `allowPersistentIPs`
+knob enabled.

 #### KubeVirt API changes